pulumi/docs/pulumi-hugo/themes/default/content/resources/ci-cd-pipelines-for-kubernetes-apps-with-codefresh/index.md

 # The content of the hero section.
 hero:
     # The title text in the hero.
 This also serves as the pages H1.
-    title: "CI/CD Pipelines for Kubernetes Apps with Pulumi & Codefresh"
+    title: "GitOps with Pulumi and Codefresh"
     # The image the appears on the right hand side of the hero.
     image: "/icons/containers.svg"